mworsfold15/mixedMessages/README.md

 * Start extended version

 ## Status
-Project is: _in progress_,
+Project is: _in progress_

 ## Inspiration
-Project inspired by Vex King, a leader in positive mental health realignment and motivating individuals.
+Project inspired by Vex King, a leader in positive mental well-being and motivational quotes.

 ## Contact
-Created by [@mworsfold15]
+Created by Matt Worsfold